apb9717/week2_nyu_scraped/README.md

 # Usage

-Simply run the program and the forecast will be generated for New York City.
+Simply run the program and five random articles will be generated in the print out.

 # Notes

 I sincerely hope nobody else used this website.
-For the sake of usability, we simply set up the program to work for the NYC forecast, as lat/long are used in the URL.
-In a future iteration, using some library which converts a place name to coordinates, we could make the system more robust and have it apply for a wider variety of locations.
+We had some back and forth throughout the process on what site to go with (in part due to the 25 point stipulation and in part based on what we were able to actually accomplish), but we felt that this had a somewhat high chance of being unique.